- Muslim Hub

 The emphasis on understanding the Quran's meaning shouldn't overshadow the profound importance of recitation and memorization – in fact, these practices strengthen each other.

-To that end, I recommend the Tarteel, an app designed to help Muslims in memorizing & properly reciting the Qur’an.
+To that end, I recommend Tarteel, an app designed to help Muslims in memorizing & properly reciting the Qur’an.

 "We would learn ten verses of the Qur'an, not going beyond them until we understood their meanings and acted upon them.
 So, we learned knowledge and action together."